 EAL teachers continually monitor the students’ progress in consultation with the class teacher.
 When a student has reached a standard that could be considered competent for their grade level, they graduate from the EAL Programme.
 Their progress in the mainstream classroom is monitored and further EAL support will always be available if required.

 The length of time required to learn a new language to a level where one can use it competently varies according to a number of factors.
 Children may acquire basic communicative language skills and appear quite fluent in a relatively short period of time, but it usually takes longer before they are able to acquire deeper understandings and master the complexities of more “academic” language.

 EAL Support in Primary School

-Primary School includes English Language Learners from Years 1 – 5.
+Primary School includes English Language Learners from Grades 1 – 5.
 The goal of EAL classes in these years is to increase proficiency across all English language skills.
 EAL Teachers collaborate with classroom teachers, staff and parents to ensure that students are receiving the support needed to grow emotionally, socially and academically.
-The language support provided to our students is tailored to fit the individual needs, interests and abilities of each student.
 Young learners often make great progress due to their age and ability to quickly learn an additional language, which assists them to more easily achieve the IPC Learning Goals and Targets of the relevant year level.

 EAL Support in Middle School

 Middle School includes students from Grades 6 – 9.
 In these years, EAL support is designed to help students who need extra support in developing the English language skills required to achieve content literacy.
 As EAL learners in the upper years need to feel included both inside and outside their classrooms, the support programme seeks to assist the learners in a more personalized small group learning environment within the mainstream classroom.